Statement of Acknowledgement

 Visit accessing your records for more information.

-There are times when you might need to access a copy of your treatment information.
+There may be times when you want to access a copy of your treatment information.

 The Freedom of Information (FOI) Act 1991 generally gives you the right to access a copy of your records.
 You can request your records personally or through a third party.
 If you believe that your records are incorrect, out of date or misleading, you can ask for your records to be amended.